acisel-fr/gdelt/README.md

-# gdelt
+# The GDELT project

-Notebooks around the GDELT project
+This repository contains notebooks around the GDELT project.